Living in Western Australia

 Accommodation and housing

-- Perth: There are many on-campus housing options on the Bentley Campus, which means you’ll be a short walk from your classes and have plenty of chances to make new friends.
+- Perth: There are many on-campus housing options on the Perth Campus, which means you’ll be a short walk from your classes and have plenty of chances to make new friends.
 There are also options for off-campus housing.

 - Kalgoorlie: Curtin has a residential college a few minutes walk from the Kalgoorlie campus.